FelixCenusa/OperatingSystems/part1/README.md

 ## Additional Resources

-- Detailed PDF Report on Solutions for Part 1 and Part 2 _(update this link as necessary)_
+- Detailed PDF Report on Solutions for Part 1 and Part 2 avaliable in this repo